Written byConnie Yang

 Remove leftover files of deleted apps on your Mac

-The app developers don't want a user to completely remove their software from their computer.
+The app developers don't want a user to completely remove their software from their computers.
 They are looking forward to users' reinstallation.
 Thus, most apps, especially third-party apps, still remain leftovers on your Mac even if they are deleted with their built-in uninstall button.

 To find and clear up the leftovers of deleted apps on your Mac, you need to: